ABOUT WOR

 DATA SOURCES

-WOR draws from the following sources.
+WOR's factual record is built on the following structured sources.
 No single source is treated as authoritative — where sources contradict each other, WOR presents the most conservative verified figure and notes the discrepancy.

 ACLED